DjordjeVuckovic/memedime/docs/REQUREMENTS.md

   "name": "CAPYBARA PIZZA CARTEL",
   "ticker": "$CAPYMAFIA",
   "tagline": "The don of diamond hands",
   "concept": "We're not asking if you want pizza.
-We're TELLING you. $CAPYMAFIA is taking over the meme coin game, one slice at a time.
+We're TELLING you. $CAPYMAFIA is taking over the memecoins coin game, one slice at a time.
 Our capybaras don't ask permission - they hold with diamond paws and make others an offer they can't refuse.", "supply": "420,690,000,000",
   "tokenomics": {
     "lp_burned": "80%",